 It is currently illegal to use e-scooters on public pavements and roads; however, they can be used on private property.
 Although the recent increase in sales suggests they are being purchased for use on public roads too.
 People appear to be unaware of the law or prepared to flaunt it in aid of an alternative mode of transport.

-Emily Hartridge’s accident occurred on a roundabout which was designed to keep cyclists separate from other traffic, but the design has been criticised as being confusing and a cyclist died after being hit by a bin lorry last year.
+Emily Hartridge’s accident occurred on a roundabout which was designed to keep cyclists separate from other traffic.
+However, the design was criticised, after a cyclist was killed when they were hit by a lorry, last year.

-The reality is that UK urban roads are heavily congested, and the safety of existing vulnerable road users like cyclists, motorcyclists and pedestrians are already in question.
+The reality is that UK urban roads are heavily congested.
+The safety of existing vulnerable road users like cyclists, motorcyclists and pedestrians is already in question.
 It is illegal to ride electronic scooters, segways and hoverboards on public highways, but ministers were considering overturning this ban when they called an urban mobility review to look at a permit system for motorised bikes back in March, the findings of which are still outstanding.

 A recent report on road safety from the European Transport Safety Council highlighted that lack of data and regulation around the use of e-scooters and other new forms of mobility might be hindering the innovation and progression in mobility patterns.